tarantool/doc/doc/release/index.rst

 The table below provides information about supported versions with links to their *What's new* pages in the documentation and detailed changelogs on GitHub.
-For information about earlier versions, see :doc:`eol_versions`.
+For information about earlier versions, see :doc:`eos_versions`.

 .. note::

     *End of life* (*EOL*) means the release series will no longer receive any patches, updates, or feature improvements after the specified date.
-Versions that haven't reached their end of life yet are shown in **bold**.

     *End of support* (*EOS*) means that we won't provide technical support to product versions after the specified date.
+Versions that haven't reached their end of life yet are shown in **bold**.

 ..  container:: table